Bendat/autometa/packages/documentation/docs/2_ui-testing/selenium/page-component-model/2_pages.md

 ```

 :::tip
-Page and WebComponent methods use fat-arrow functions and can be safely de-structured to reduce nesting.
+Page and WebComponent methods use fat-arrow functions and can be safely de-structured to reduce chaining.

 ```ts
 it('should test my page', async () => {